ipv6tech/cloud-networking-101/lab/lab2.md

 ### Step 2: Fork the repository to save our environment

 >[!IMPORTANT]
-> Make sure to do these steps carefully otherwise when the Codespace shutdowns due to inactivity you'll lose the environment variables that the Terraform plans expect.
+> Make sure to do these steps carefully otherwise when the Codespace shutdowns due to inactivity you'll lose the environment variables that the OpenTofu plans expect in the shell.

 After a minute or two the Codespace devcontainer will be running, next we'll fork the repository to save our environment.